Pelosi’s Labor Day tweet paying homage to ‘hard-working families’ gets panned amid salon fallout

 “Over generations, working people across America built the middle class and secured progress for hard-working families,” Pelosi wrote.
 “House Democrats are unified in our commitment to America’s working families.
 Happy #LaborDay!”

 The tweet didn't sit well with some commenters who pointed to her recent visit to a hair salon.
-Security footage obtained by Fox News, time-stamped last Monday at 3:08 p.m., showed the speaker walking through ESalonSF with wet hair, and without a mask.
+Security footage obtained by Fox News, time-stamped last Monday at 3:08 p.m., showed the speaker walking through ESalonSF with wet hair and without a mask.

 EXCLUSIVE: PELOSI USED SHUTTERED SAN FRANCISCO HAIR SALON FOR A BLOW-OUT, OWNER CALLS IT 'SLAP IN THE FACE'

-Salons in San Francisco had been closed since March and were only notified they could reopen on Sept.
-1 for outdoor hairstyling services only.
+Salons in San Francisco had been closed since March and were notified they could reopen on Sept.
+1, for outdoor hairstyling services only.
 Pelosi said she was set up by the salon owner and is owed an apology.
 Erica Kious denied Pelosi’s allegation, which sparked some critics of the speaker to accuse her of trying to hurt a small business owner trying to provide for her two young children.

 One commenter responded to Pelosi’s tweet, “Is this the same middle class that “set you up” or nah?”